m-yahya/latex-tutorial/README.md

 ## The Layout of a LaTeX File

 To create a document in LaTeX, we need a plain text file that ends with the extension '_.tex_'.
-This file contains the LaTeX code and the actual contents of the document.
+This file contains the LaTeX code (the LaTeX commands) and the actual contents of the document.
+The LaTeX commands are used to define how the document should be formatted and every command starts with the backslash \.
+The typical structure of the LaTeX command is `\commandname{options}`.

 The LaTeX compiler takes _.tex_ as input and compiles it into _.pdf_ file.

 The _.tex_ file can be divided into two main parts:

 1. The preamble of a Document
-2. Document
+2. The Document

 Let's take a look at the contents of a very simple _.tex_ file: